Income Tax - Tax Calculation

 Capping the effects of the family quotient

-In some specific situations, the tax reduction related to the family quotient is different, for example:
+In some specific situations, the tax reduction related to the family quotient is different.

-Beyond the limit that corresponds to your situation, your additional half-shares (or shares) are no longer taken into account to calculate your tax amount.
+Beyond the limit that corresponds to your situation, the benefit granted for your additional half-share(s) is no longer taken into account when calculating your tax amount.

 Discount

-The discount allows you to reduce your tax if you are taxable but your income is modest.
+The discount reduces your tax if you are taxable but your income is modest.

 Répondez aux questions successives et les réponses s’afficheront automatiquement